tonsV2/Portfolio/README.md

 Perhaps the simplest piece of software that I've ever written, but still the most successful and widely used.

 By wrapping links to live streaming of Danish public service channels in a listview and presenting that as the sole content of an app, I got more than 60.000 downloads and more than 21.000 active users.
 At one point I was in the top five of most downloaded apps in the Danish app store.
+Competing with other apps such as Facebook, Skype and Spotify.

 However this apps life was short lived and abruptly ended by the laywers representing DR. I told them that they could have it for free.
 With source code and all.
 An offer for fun, becuase I saw a need.
 DR still hasn't made their own app.